Luidog/fms-api-client/README.md

 ### Authentication

-The client contains two methods for authentication.
-The authenticate method and the logout method.
+The client contains two methods related to authentication.
+The client has an authenticate method and the logout method.

 #### Authenticate Method

 The authenticate method is used to start a FileMaker user session and generate an authentication.
 The client will automatically call the authenticate method if it does not have a valid token.
+This method returns a string rather than an object.
+The string returned is the authentication token.
+This method will also save the token to the client's connection for future use.

+**Note** The authenticate will change in an upcoming release.
+It will be modified to return an object.

 <!--@snippet('./examples/authentication.examples.js#client-authenticate-example', { showSource: true })-->
 ```js